devbret/online-opsec/README.md

 * **[ProtonMail](https://protonmail.com/)** - "*...an easy to use secure email service with built-in end-to-end encryption and state of the art security features.
 Our goal is to build an internet that respects privacy and is secure against cyberattacks.*" (Recommended)
 * **[SimpleLogin](https://simplelogin.io/)** - "*...is an open-source email alias solution to protect your email address.*"
 * **[Tutanota](https://tutanota.com/)** - "*...the world's most secure email service, easy to use and private by design.*"

+### Email Clients
+* **[Roundcube](https://roundcube.net/)** - "*...is a browser-based multilingual IMAP client with an application-like user interface.
+It provides full functionality you expect from an email client, including MIME support, address book, folder manipulation, message searching and spell checking.*"
+* **[Thunderbird](https://www.thunderbird.net/)** - "*...is a free email application that’s easy to set up and customize - and it’s loaded with great features!*"

 ### Firewalls
 * **[pfSense](https://www.pfsense.org/)** - "*...is a free network firewall distribution, based on the FreeBSD operating system with a custom kernel and including third party free software packages for additional functionality. pfSense software, with the help of the package system, is able to provide the same functionality or more of common commercial firewalls, without any of the artificial limitations.*" (Recommended)